sachdev27/Flask/Readme.md

 # Learning Flask

 This repository contains projects developed while learning Flask.
+The projects are taken from many youtube tutorials and other resources.
+The projects are developed to learn the basics of Flask and to get familiar with the framework.
+The projects are not intended to be used in production.

 ## Projects

+- CRUD App (BASIC)
 - Todo App
-- Blog App
 - URL Shortener App

 ## Setup